 Both ecSatter and IE are based on permission, which is essential for addressing negative and conflicted eating attitudes and behaviors: Permission to eat as much as you want and what you want.
 ME and non-dieting may or may not give permission, depending on the food politics of the practitioner.
-With respect to discipline, ecSatter alone defines structure as integral and essential to the model.5 Instead of structure, IE essentially encourages eating on demand,3 seemingly seeing structure as imposing external rules for inner experience and therefore being tantamount to restriction.
+With respect to discipline, ecSatter alone defines structure as integral and essential to the model.5 Instead of structure, IE essentially encourages eating on demand, eating preferred food immediately in response to emerging hunger and appetite.3 IE seemingly frames structure as imposing external rules for inner experience and therefore being tantamount to restriction.
 However, IE and ME are not discipline-free.
-The same as ecSatter, during eating, both emphasize the discipline of being tuned in to self, food, and eating.
+Both emphasize the discipline of being tuned in to self, food, and eating.
 It is unclear whether non-dieting practitioners emphasize this discipline.

-- Structure supports permission to eat and allows forgetting about eating between times.
+- Hunger and appetite Structure supports permission to eat and allows forgetting about eating between times.

 - Structure supports family meals, which potentiate the ability to regulate food intake and learn to eat a variety of food.